Need To Know Booklets

 You can support your working memory by storing key facts and processes in long-term memory.
 These facts and processes can then be retrieved to stop your working memory becoming overloaded.

-Knowledge Organisers (KOs) are a key way to help you learn.
-Each KO has the key information that needs to be memorised to help you master your subject and be successful in lessons.
-We have also introduced a new section entitled ‘Enquiry Tasks’ to ensure you are able to apply this new knowledge in a variety of contexts.
+Need to Know Booklets are a key way to help you learn.
+Each booklet has the key information that needs to be memorised to help you master your subject and be successful in lessons.

 There is strong scientific evidence from cognitive psychology that shows the benefits of self-quizzing in promoting retrieval strength.
 This is your ability to quickly recall key facts related to your subject or topic.

-There are lots of different ways to learn the material in your knowledge organiser.
+There are lots of different ways to learn the material in your Need to Know Booklet.

-- Make flash cards based on the knowledge organiser and ask someone to quiz you.
+- Make flash cards based on the Need to Know Booklet and ask someone to quiz you.

 - Use one of the thinking maps we have been practising with in tutor time.
 (See links below)

 - Cover up one section of the knowledge organiser and try and write out as much as you can from memory.
 (See this how to video)

-- Draw a mind map, jotting down everything that you can remember from the knowledge organiser.
+- Draw a mind map, jotting down everything that you can remember from the booklet.

 - Make up mnemonics to help you remember key facts, then write these out from memory.

 Thinking Map Links:

-Below are the links to the current Knowledge Organisers.
+Below are the links to the current Need To Know Booklets.